Samuel Maharero

-Samuel Maharero (1856 - 14 March 1923) was paramount chief of the Herero people in German South West Africa (today Namibia) during their revolts and in connection with the events surrounding the Herero and Nama genocide.
-Today he is considered a national hero in Namibia.
+Samuel Maharero (1856 - 14 March 1923) was paramount chief of the Herero people in German South West Africa (today Namibia).
+He led the Herero uprising against German rule in February 1904.
+They attacked German settlements and were initially successful.
+However the Germans sent reinforcements under the command of Lothar von Trotha who crushed the uprising and perpetrated the Herero genocide, killing up to 80% of their prewar population.
+Today Samuel Maharero is considered a national hero in Namibia.

 Life

 Samuel Maharero was a son to Maharero, an important Herero warrior and cattle raider.
 He was baptised in 1869 and went to the local Lutheran schools, where he was seen as a potential priest.
 When his father died in 1890, he gained the chieftainship in the area of Okahandja, although he did not gain much of his father's wealth and cattle according to Herero inheritance customs.
 Initially, he maintained fairly good relations with the German colonial administration under Theodor Leutwein.
 However, increasing problems, involving attacks by German farmers, economic difficulties and pests, and the use of Herero land for railroads, all led to diminished relations.
 Angered by the ill-treatment of the Herero people by German settlers and colonial administrators, who viewed the tribes as a cheap source of labor for cotton and other export crops, Maharero secretly planned a revolt with the other chiefs against the German presence, though he was well aware of the odds against him.
 In a famous letter to Hendrik Witbooi, the Nama chief, Maharero sought to build alliances with the other tribes, exclaiming "Let us die fighting!"